hashicorp/terraform-aws-consul/README.md

-## How to use this Blueprint
+## How to use this Module

-Each Blueprint has the following folder structure:
+Each Module has the following folder structure:

-* [modules](/modules): This folder contains the reusable code for this Blueprint, broken down into one or more modules.
+* [modules](/modules): This folder contains the reusable code for this Module, broken down into one or more modules.
 * [examples](/examples): This folder contains examples of how to use the modules.
 * [test](/test): Automated tests for the modules and examples.

-To deploy Consul servers using this Blueprint:
+To deploy Consul servers using this Module:

 1. Create a Consul AMI using a Packer template that references the [install-consul module](/modules/install-consul).
    Here is an [example Packer template](/examples/consul-ami#quick-start).

-   If you are just experimenting with this Blueprint, you may find it more convenient to use one of our official public AMIs:
+   If you are just experimenting with this Module, you may find it more convenient to use one of our official public AMIs:
    - [Latest Ubuntu 16 AMIs](/_docs/ubuntu16-ami-list.md).
    - [Latest Amazon Linux AMIs](/_docs/amazon-linux-ami-list.md).